A May 2023 Update from Jessie Baker, City Manager

-The vision for City Center is to effectively blend existing neighborhoods, Dorset Street and Williston Road commercial streets, natural areas, and undeveloped properties into the true downtown of South Burlington.
-This downtown will increase connectivity with new walkable and bikable cross streets; an integrated mix of housing, retail, and employment; and most importantly, by creating places for community.
+The vision for City Center is to effectively blend existing neighborhoods, Dorset Street and Williston Road commercial streets, natural areas, and undeveloped properties into the South Burlington downtown.
+City Center increases connectivity with new walkable and bikable cross streets; an integrated mix of housing, retail, and employment; and most importantly, by creating places for community.
 Combined, these investments provide opportunities for housing and employment in an area well served by public transit and existing public utilities - surrounded by and linked to existing neighb rhoods.

 March 2, 2021 Ballot - Article III - Garden Street - PASSED!

 The specific improvements to be constructed with the bond proceeds are Garden Street (at Dorset Street and the connector to Midas Drive) as well as related costs.
-Article III is on the March 2, 2021 ballot.
+Article III was on the March 2, 2021 ballot.

-The Public Information Notice (online) provides information on Article III, the portion of the Garden Street project to be funded, TIF District Financing, related costs, TIF Increment, the proposed debt, project outcomes and a financial model.
-The FAQs answer the questions that pop into our heads.
+The Public Information Notice (online) provided information on Article III, the portion of the Garden Street project to be funded, TIF District Financing, related costs, TIF Increment, the proposed debt, project outcomes and a financial model.
+These FAQs answer the questions that pop into our heads regarding the article.